freddiejbawden/notes/nc/parameter-settings.md

 We can then update the links between each stop S during the execution of the algorithm.

 From this using big brain math, we can prove that the expected quality of solutions strictly increases with time.

+The hypercube framework also relates to the schema theorem, for example given a 4D hypercube; if we take a schema of 1*** this will match a cube in our hypercube; or 111* will match an edge

 ## Final Thoughts